Links on Android Authority may earn us a commission. Learn more.

 The Anker Soundcore Liberty Air 2 true wireless earbuds cost less than $100, but don’t feel cheap.
 These affordable earphones include premium features like Bluetooth 5.0 firmware along with support for the high-quality aptX and AAC Bluetooth codecs.
 Both Android and iPhone owners may enjoy high-quality wireless audio through these earbuds.
 If you aren’t a fan of the default bass-heavy sound, you can always create your own sound profile through the first-party mobile app.

 You operate the Soundcore Liberty Air 2 via touch panel on either ear piece, and the controls can be reconfigured in the app too.
 Each earbud houses a proximity sensor, which informs the ‘buds to automatically pause playback when you remove them from your ears.
 The USB-C charging case supports fast and wireless charging, and the earbuds boast a standalone battery life of 7 hours, 5 minutes.

 What you should know about iPhone earbuds

-- A proper fit greatly improves audio quality.
+A proper fit greatly improves audio quality.
 If your earbuds are falling out because the ear tips are too small, audio quality will suffer dramatically.
 This most obviously impacts bass reproduction, which is why open-fit earbuds tend to amplify bass notes much more than any other frequency range.

 Why you should trust SoundGuys